MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_present.md

 ### -field hAdapter

+A handle to the graphics adapter.

 ### -field hIndirectContext

+The indirect adapter context for redirecting through the DoD present path.
+This member is valid only if the PresentIndirect flag is set.

 ### -field Duration

+Per-present duration.
+Valid only when the DurationValid flag is set.

 ### -field BroadcastSrcAllocation

+Linked display adapter for the source.

 ### -field BroadcastDstAllocation

+Linked display adapter for the destination.

 ### -field PrivateDriverDataSize

+Private driver data size.

 ### -field pPrivateDriverData

+Pointer to a buffer that contains optional private driver data.

 ### -field bOptimizeForComposition

+Indicates whether the device is optimized for composition.